 Edward, Emmett, Jasper, and Ben smiled as they carried furniture across Stardust Lane.
 Bella, Angela, Alice, and Rose carried smaller things or looked indecisive as the guys rolled their eyes and held the heavy stuff.
-There was a shot of all four guys, flexing their muscles, and a nearly identical one of the girls, looking fierce and formidable with Edward and Ben cracking up in the background.
+There was a shot of all four guys, flexing their muscles, and a nearly identical one of the girls looking fierce, with Edward and Ben cracking up in the background.

 That day, Edward's living room furniture became their living room furniture, and Bella's living room furniture became their great room furniture.
-Edward's great room remained behind, but his books and a certain plaid picnic blanket made the move.
+Edward's great room remained behind, but his books and a certain plaid picnic blanket did make the move.
 His bedroom set didn't make the move, needless to say.
-Instead, Bella's bedroom remained theirs.
-Her guest room furniture was swapped for his, his home office joined hers, and his workout equipment filled her remaining empty room.
-Edward's rarely-used dining room set stood in her dining room, with her own compact set relegated to a corner of the great room for cozy dinners and weekend breakfasts.
+Instead, Bella's bedroom set became theirs.
+Her guest room furniture was swapped for his, his home office joined hers, and his workout equipment filled her remaining empty bedroom.
+Edward's rarely-used dining room set now stood in her dining room, and her own compact set was relegated to a corner of the great room for cozy dinners and weekend breakfasts.

 The final photos from that day showed everyone in Edward's hot tub, which was on the verge of becoming Ben and Angela's hot tub.
-As Edward's new renters-to-be, they'd extended an open invitation for Edward and Bella to use the hot tub whenever they wished.
-Sore muscles were soaked, beers and pizzas consumed, as they celebrated until the wee hours.
+As Edward's renters-to-be, they'd already extended an open invitation for Edward and Bella to use the hot tub whenever they wished.
+But that evening of the move, sore muscles were soaked, beers and pizzas were consumed, as the friends all celebrated until the wee hours.

 Bella snorted a laugh as she turned the page and read Zombies and Goblins and Ghouls, Oh My!
 She'd forgotten all about the Halloween party at Emmett's place.
 Rose had pressed for a couples-themed party, but Emmett had wanted gore and the creepy undead.
 So they'd compromised and thrown a Zombie-Couples party.